 Previously concrete work has been carried out by the Biomass Panel in the RHC-ETIP connected to giving input to the SET-plan issues paper on renewable fuels and bioenergy, as well as work connected to the Implementation of the biomass technology roadmap of the Biomass Panel.
 The aim of the latter was to update the progress in R&I priorities identified by the Biomass technology roadmap.

-This work continues through different efforts.
-The next Biomass Panel steering committee meeting is planned to be arranged after the summer vacation.

-Øyvind Skreiberg from SINTEF Energy Research is a member of the Biomass Panel Steering Committee and the leader of Issue group 2: Residential/small scale heating devices and building integration.
+This work continues through different efforts. Øyvind Skreiberg from SINTEF Energy Research is a member of the Biomass Panel Steering Committee and has been the leader of Issue group 2: Residential/small scale heating devices and building integration.